Call4Cloud | MMP-C | Autopilot | Device Preparation

 Intune Device Query | Real-Time insights | Pivot | KQL (call4cloud.nl)

-While spending time on that blog, I also encountered some issues in which the device query was not running.
-I decided also to take a closer look at how we could solve it and how people could troubleshoot Device Query when they run into some issues.
+While spending time on that blog, I also encountered some issues with the device query not running.
+I also decided to take a closer look at how we could solve it and how people could troubleshoot Device Query when they run into issues.

 Device Query | An Error occurred.
 Try Running the query again (call4cloud.nl)